Consulta OnLine (periodico online)

 trend to open the trial beyond the original parties, especially in common law

-systems where the amicus curiae seems to have replaced
+systems where the amicus curiae seems to have replaced some typical activities

-influence the jurisdictions of the member states.
+jurisdictions of the member states.

 In such a framework, in order to open the